collapsed-stacks/startups/questions/11894/how-to-setup-service-platform-like-for-example-ebay.md

 - posted by: [Keith Wolf](https://stackexchange.com/users/147215/keith-wolf) on 2017-01-28
 - score: 1

-<p>Agreeing with the other answers, I have also seen similar success in focusing on your local market.
+Agreeing with the other answers, I have also seen similar success in focusing on your local market.
 It's like tareq's answer to focus on a niche.
-For example Facebook started as a Harvard-only students site, then expanded to a curated list of colleges, then all colleges, then the public.  </p>
+For example Facebook started as a Harvard-only students site, then expanded to a curated list of colleges, then all colleges, then the public.

-<p>More than just gaining traction, this gives <strong>you</strong> something bite-sized to focus on, especially since you know your local market better than anyone doing the same thing.</p>
+More than just gaining traction, this gives **you** something bite-sized to focus on, especially since you know your local market better than anyone doing the same thing.